NEZNAMY/TAB/.github/wiki/feature_guide_conditional_placeholders.md

 If you only defined one subcondition, you don't need to define the type at all, since it's not used for anything.

 # Condition output
-If using condition as a placeholder, you can specify output in both cases using `yes` and `no` values. `yes` is used when condition passes, `no` if not.
+If using condition as a placeholder, you can specify output in both cases using `true` and `false` values. `true` is used when condition passes, `false` if not.
 If using condition only as a view requirement, you can leave these values empty / not specify them at all.

 # Configuration
 Open **config.yml** and find this section: